splunk/public-o11y-docs/get-started/phase2/phase2.rst

 In order to start creating charts and detectors in Splunk Observability Cloud, it is recommended that you define a proper standard for the naming convention of the metrics name.
 For the best practices in setting up a consistent hierarchical naming convention for metrics, see :ref:`XXXXX`  This will make it easier to find metrics and identify its usage by utilizing the name of the metric.

-If your organiation uses host-based O11y licensing, your OTEL naming convention must include the right OTEL host naming convention to roll up usage and telemetry correctly.
+If your organization uses host-based O11y licensing, your OTEL naming convention must include the right OTEL host naming convention to roll up usage and telemetry correctly.
 Accurate usage counting for host-based orgs requires the right data naming convention for pods.
 If your do not follow this naming convention, in-product usage data and usage telemetry might be unreliable.
 This must be set up correctly for accurate usage measurement.

 .. caution:: Don't remove the Kubernetes attributes process from your configuration.
 Default attributes such as k8s.pod.name are required by Splunk Observability Cloud.